Generalised M\"obius Categories and Convolution Kleene Algebras: Catoids

 \item The \emph{path category} $P(G)$ on a directed graph $G$ is the free category generated by $G$~\cite{MacLane98}.

-\item The \emph{guarded strings} on the sets $T$ and $A$ form a path-like category $P(T,A)$ generated by the elements in $T$ and $A$.
-Atomic guarded strings are singleton paths formed by elements of $T$ or paths of the form $(t,a,t')$ where $t,t'\in T$ and $a\in A$.
-The set of guarded strings is the smallest set containing the atoms and closed under path composition, defined as in (5), assuming that different tests do not compose.
+\item The \emph{guarded strings}~\cite{KozenS97} on the sets $T$ and $A$ form a path-like category $P(T,A)$ generated by the elements in $T$ and $A$.
+Atomic guarded strings are formed by elements of $T$ or paths of the form $(t,a,t')$ where $t,t'\in T$ and $a\in A$.
+The set of guarded strings is the smallest set containing the atoms and closed under path composition, defined as in (5), assuming that different atoms do not compose.
 Sources and targets of paths are the elements in $T$ at the beginning and end of paths.
-Elements in $T$ thus form the units in this category and elements $(t,a,t')$ correspond to non-degenerate edges. \end{enumerate} \end{example}
+Elements in $T$ thus form the units in this category, elements $(t,a,t')$ correspond to non-degenerate edges. \end{enumerate} \end{exa}

-\begin{remark} In \cref{ex:catoids}(5), we may model a directed graph as a set $G$ (of edges) equipped with source and target maps $s,t:G\to G$ satisfying $s\circ s=s=t\circ s$ and $t\circ t= t=s\circ t$.
+\begin{rem} In \autoref{ex:catoids}(5), we may model a directed graph as a set $G$ (of edges) equipped with source and target maps $s,t:G\to G$ satisfying $s\circ s=s=t\circ s$ and $t\circ t= t=s\circ t$.
 The set $G_0$ (of vertices) is then given by the set of fixpoints of $s$, which equals the set of fixpoints of $t$, viewing vertices as degenerate edges.
 A path can be modelled either as an element of $G_0$ or a sequence $(x_0,\dots x_n)$ of nondegenerate edges in $G$ in which $t(x_i) =s(x_{i+1})$ for all $0\le i<n$.
 Source and target maps on paths take the source and target of the first and last element in a given path, respectively.
 Path composition is $\pi_1\odot \pi_2$ is $\pi_1\pi_2$ if $t(\pi_1)=s(\pi_2)$ and undefined otherwise.
-The identities of path composition are the constant paths, the elements of $G_0$. \end{remark}
+The identities of path composition are the constant paths, the elements of $G_0$. \end{rem}

-\begin{remark} Catoids can be modelled alternatively as relational structures with a ternary relation because $C\times C\to \Pow C \simeq C\times C\times C\to 2$.
-The catoid axioms translate into the laws of \emph{relational monoids}, which are monoid objects in the monoidal category $\mathbf{Rel}$~\cite{Rosenthal97,KenneyP11}.
-The multiplication in a relational monoid is a ternary relation and its identity a set, which can be modelled as the set of fixpoints of source and target maps; see~\cite{FahrenbergJSZ23} for details. \end{remark}
+\begin{rem} Catoids can be modelled alternatively as relational structures with a ternary relation because $C\times C\to \Pow C \simeq C\times C\times C\to 2$.
+The catoid axioms translate into the laws of \emph{relational monoids}, which are monoid objects in the monoidal category $\mathbf{Rel}$.
+Multiplication in a relational monoid is a ternary relation and its identity a set, which can be modelled as the set of fixpoints of the source and target maps; see~\cite{FahrenbergJSZ23} for details. \end{rem}